 For this game, you’ll need a collection of items that can be used to form rhyming pairs.
 For example, you could have a stuffed cat and a hat, a key and a toy bee.
 Next, create a card for each student that says “Who has something that rhymes with ___?”
 See the example below!
 Next, hand one item and one card, at random, to each student in your class.
 Then, have students take turns saying “I have ___.” then reading what is written on their card.
 Once your students make it all the way back to the starting word, they win!

 3. Race to the Rhyme

 In this outdoor racing game, students are each given a rhyme word for kids that is part of a rhyming pair.
 They shouldn’t know who has the word that rhymes with their own.
 Students will then run around the playground or an open space until the teacher says “Find your rhyme!”
 The students who correctly find their rhyming word pair win.

 This rhyme game for kids encourages students to get out of their seat and adds a physical element to the lesson.
 Before starting, write three to five words on the white board, each in their own column.
 Using sticky notes, students will take turns writing words that rhyme with those on the board and sticking them to the appropriate column.
 If a word doesn’t fit in the column it was placed in, the class must discuss what word could replace it.

 First, have your class read this story about the witch living in Jimmy’s shoes and answer questions along the way.
 Then select words from this story to use in the game.

 5. Poems for Kids that Rhyme

-eSpark offers a number of grade-level poems for kids that rhyme that feature video and audio aids to enhance comprehension.
-To make poems a whole-class activity, have students discuss which words create a rhyming pair, or have each student attempt to list every rhyming pair they read -- the first student to list all the pairs correctly wins!
+eSpark offers a number of grade-level poems and rhyme games that feature video and audio aids to enhance comprehension.
+To make poems a whole-class activity, have students discuss which words create a rhyming pair, or have each student attempt to list every rhyming pair they read — the first student to list all the pairs correctly wins!